rubocop/ruby-style-guide/README.md

 * Avoid multi-line `?:` (the ternary operator); use `if/unless` instead.

-* Only use trailing `if/unless` when they are are rare footnotes that can be ignored in the usual, "go-right" case.
+* Only use trailing `if/unless` when they are rare footnotes that can be ignored in the usual, "go-right" case.
 That is, the statement you start with should almost always execute.
   (A good alternative for assertions and other one-line code that rarely executes is control-flow `and/or`.)